wittcheen/projects-manager/README.md

 # Projects Manager
-Simple FTP client built to manage and update my portfolio projects.
+Simple program that uses FTP to update and manage my portfolio projects.

 <br/>